oonisim/linux-setup/README.md

 #### ENV_ID

-Set the inventory name _aws_ to ENV_ID in env.yml which is used to tag the configuration items in AWS (e.g. EC2).
-The tags are then used to identify configuration items that belong to the enviornment, e.g. EC2 dynamic inventory hosts.
+Set the ${TARGE} to ENV_ID in env.yml which is used to tag the configuration items in  (e.g. EC2).
+The tags are then used to identify configuration items that belong to the enviornment.

 ### Execution